nazar-pc/PickMeUp/readme.md

 Current options (for whatever reason) can be accessed as `element.pickmeup.__pickmeup.options`.

 Root pickmeup element can be accessed as `element.pickmeup`.

-## Touch devices
-PickMeUp doesn't include complete support for touch devices, only naive implementation.

-If you need proper support for touch devices, you can use [jTAP](https://github.com/BR0kEN-/jTap) jQuery plugin and set `trigger_event` to `click tap`.

 ## Styling
 If you want other colors - just change several variables in scss file.